nicholas-long/resume/README.md

 - Dockerfile - 1 year
 - Scala and functional programming - 1 year
 - Java - 1 year

-## Programming and Cybersecurity / Reverse Engineering Skill Set

 - 5 years of experience using the Microsoft stack and 4 with web application development.
+- Experience with Docker and docker-compose, getting dependencies to build in Docker.
+Building Dockerfiles for open source projects to keep legacy code running.
 - Agile development: test development, code reviews, rapid prototyping, scrum meetings.
 - Experience with Git and the branch, pull request, and code review workflow.
-I have used Gitlab, BitBucket, and Github
+I have used Gitlab and BitBucket, and I use Github extensively.
-- Hobbyist experience with Docker, docker-compose, and kubernetes: building swarms of containers for personal projects
-- Ongoing cybersecurity education in offensive penetration testing skill sets with a focus on web application security, Linux, and Windows Active Directory security.
-- Debugging and reverse engineering x86 and x64 binaries for Windows and Linux.
-I have extensive hobbyist experience with crackmes.one and HackTheBox challenges involving reverse engineering with IDA Pro and Ghidra: bypassing anti-debugging Windows API calls, reverse engineering virtual-machine-based obfuscated code, unpackers, and dynamic obfuscation, and I am able to bypass ASLR to develop binary exploitation code using return-oriented programming (ROP).
-I am also capable of finding bugs leading to binary exploitation such as stack overflows, heap corruption, and insecure printf calls.
+- Debugging and reverse engineering compiled programs in order to create exploits.
+I have extensive hobbyist experience with crackmes.one and HackTheBox challenges involving reverse engineering with IDA Pro and Ghidra.
+I am able to do return-oriented programming (ROP) and bypassing anti-debugging Windows API calls.
+I think this debugging experience can help debugging problems in compiled code.
+- Ongoing cybersecurity education in offensive penetration testing skill set

 ## Achievements